vu-duy-tung/vu-duy-tung/README.md

 ## Some of my upcoming projects
 - [Competitive Programming Algorithms](https://github.com/vu-duy-tung/CP-Algorithm)

 > It is not easy to keep moving forward every millisecond.
+But...
 <p align="center">
   <img src="361917144_2049101378763446_9049986603324305982_n.jpg" style="width:40%;">
 </p>